Rufus King: Later career

 After his early political experiences during the Constitutional Convention, King decided to switch his vocational calling by "[abandoning] his law practice [in 1788], [and] moved from the Bay State to Gotham, and entered the New York political forum."
 At Hamilton's urging, King moved to New York City and was elected to the New York State Assembly in 1789.
 Shortly afterwards, he was elected as Senator from New York and was re-elected in 1795.
 King declined an appointment as Secretary of State to succeed Edmund Randolph.
 In 1795, King helped Hamilton defend the controversial Jay Treaty by writing pieces for New York newspapers under the pseudonym "Camillus."
-Of the 38 installments in the series, King wrote eight numbers 23–30, 34, and 35, in which he discussed the treaty's maritime and commercial aspects.
-He was re-elected in 1795 but resigned on May 23, 1796, after he had been appointed U.S Minister by George Washington to Great Britain.
-John Skey Eustace was angry at King, when he was ordered to leave the country and published a offensive pamphlet.
+Of the 38 installments in the series, King wrote nine numbers 23–30, 34, and 35, in which he discussed the treaty's maritime and commercial aspects.
+He was re-elected in 1795 but resigned on May 23, 1796, after he had been appointed U.S. Minister by George Washington to Great Britain.
+John Skey Eustace was angry at King, when he was ordered to leave the country and published an offensive pamphlet.
 Even though King was an outspoken Federalist politically, President Thomas Jefferson, upon his elevation to the presidency, refused to recall him.
 In 1803, King voluntarily relinquished his position.

 King then returned to elected politics, for a long time with little success, but he later returned to the Senate.
 In April 1804, King ran unsuccessfully for the Senate from New York.
-Later that year and again in 1808, King and another signer of the Constitution, Charles Cotesworth Pinckney, were the candidates for Vice-President and President of the declining Federalist Party, respectively, but they had no realistic chance against the Democratic-Republican Thomas Jefferson since they received only 27.2% of the popular vote and lost by 45.6%.
-That marked the highest recess in presidential election history.
-In 1808, both candidates were nominated and lost against James Madison, gaining 32.4% of the popular vote.
+Later that year and again in 1808, King and another signer of the Constitution, Charles Cotesworth Pinckney, were candidates for vice president and president, respectively, fronting a Federalist Party in decline.
+Accordingly, they had no realistic chance against the Democratic-Republican Thomas Jefferson, and they received only 27.2% of the popular vote and lost by 45.6%, marking the highest recess in presidential election history.
+In 1808, both candidates were nominated again and lost against James Madison, gaining 32.4% of the popular vote.